Jasper Technologies

-Cisco Jasper is a subsidiary of Cisco Systems that provides a cloud-based software platform for the Internet of Things (IoT).
-The company was founded as Jasper Wireless, Inc., later known as Jasper Technologies, Inc., headquartered in Santa Clara, California.
-Cisco Jasper's platform is designed to help organizations launch, manage, and monetize the deployment of the Internet of Things worldwide.
-Founded in 2004, Jasper partners with over 120 mobile operator networks to serve IoT and machine-to-machine (M2M) companies different industries including: automotive, home security and automation, agriculture, food and beverage, wearable technology, healthcare, advertising and industrial equipment.
+Jasper Technologies, Inc., formerly Jasper Wireless, Inc., was an American software developer that provided a cloud-based software platform for the Internet of Things (IoT).
+Jasper's platform was designed to aid in launching, managing, and monetizing the deployment of IoT for enterprise businesses.
+Founded in 2004, Jasper partners with over 120 mobile operator networks to serve IoT and machine-to-machine (M2M) companies in different industries, including automotive, home security and automation, agriculture, food and beverage, wearable technology, healthcare, advertising and industrial equipment.

 On February 3, 2016, Cisco Systems announced its plans to acquire Jasper for $1.4 billion.
 The deal was finalized on March 22, 2016.
 With the acquisition, Jasper became the IoT Cloud business unit within Cisco.
 Jasper's CEO, Jahangir Mohammed, is now the GM of the IoT Cloud business unit – reporting to Rowan Trollope, SVP of the IoT and Collaboration Technology Group at Cisco.

 History

-Jahangir Mohammed alongside Amit Gupta and Daniel Collins founded Jasper Wireless in 2004.
-Prior to Jasper, Mohammed founded Kineto Wireless and worked at Bell Labs.
+Jahangir Mohammed, along with his colleagues Amit Gupta and Daniel Collins founded Jasper Wireless in 2004.
+Prior to Jasper, Mohammed founded Kineto Wireless while working at Bell Labs.
 He is the holder of over 80 U.S. and international patents related to IoT, mobile communications and software.
 He is also credited to have contributed to technologies used to converge GSM and Wi-Fi that have become GSMA standards.
 Jasper is privately owned and was founded with venture funding from Sequoia Capital and Benchmark Capital.
-Jasper Technologies, Inc. is headquartered in Santa Clara, CA. Jasper employs approximately 400 people.
+Jasper Technologies, Inc. is headquartered in Santa Clara, state CA. Jasper employs approximately 400 people.
 In May 2014, Jasper Wireless became Jasper Technologies.

 Jasper was selected for the 2015 World Economic Forum Technology Pioneer award which recognizes technology companies impacting business and society.
 In February 2016, Cisco announced that they made an acquisition offer of $1.4 billion to acquire Jasper Technologies, "We’ve been keeping an eye on this market and what we noticed was that Jasper represented a unique asset.
 We believe they are the largest Internet of Things service platform of scale today."
 The acquisition was finalized in March that same year and the company was renamed from Jasper Technologies to Cisco Technologies.
 Following the acquisition by Cisco, Mohammed is now the GM of the IoT Cloud business unit.